Crave-Trinity/crave-trinity-frontend/README.md

 ✅ **5.
 No Credit or Risk-Based Consumer Profiling**
 - Avoid partnerships where craving data could be used against individuals (e.g., credit scoring based on impulsive purchases).
 - We don’t sell data to insurers, financial risk assessors, or predatory lenders.

 ---

-Investors may think there’s no money in cravings management.
-They’re wrong.
-* 💡 In 1-2 years, privacy-first, ethically sourced DaaS will be valuable; the market is shifting to trustworthy data sets.
-- Impulse control isn’t niche—it’s the core of performance, addiction, stress, dopamine loops, and digital overstimulation.

----